nethrobledo/SpringBoot/README.md

 # SpringBoot
-Job hunting - sample project to demonstrate the use of Spring Boot, REST APIs and Hibernate
+Sample project to demonstrate the use of Spring Boot, Microservices and REST APIs.
+The project is also using Oauth2 Rest to handle authorisation from a third party provider.

 ## Test using maven
 * Generate project distribution using mvn clean install command on root folder.